krompaco/sendgrid-for-epi/README.md

     Install-Package Krompaco.SendGridForEpi.SqlServer

 This package will install both packages needed.
-Minimum Episerver version is 11.2.1 and SendGrid package is 9.9.0 (you can find an older package that supports 10.3.2 with SendGrid package 8.0.5).
+Minimum Episerver version is 11.10.6 and SendGrid package is 9.10.0.

 ## Configuration